ykashou/ts-auth-hub/SEEDING.md

 ];
 ```

-## Production Deployment Checklist
+## Production Deployment

-When deploying to production:

-1. ✅ Deploy/publish your application
-2. ✅ Check deployment logs immediately after startup for secrets
-3. ✅ Save the generated secrets in a secure location (password manager)
-4. ✅ Verify services appear in the config page
-5. ✅ Done!
-Auto-seeding handles everything else

-**Note**: The database schema is automatically synced on deployment.
-No manual `db:push` required.
+When deploying to production, services are automatically seeded for each user as they register or log in for the first time.
+No manual intervention is required.

+**Important**: Check server logs after users register to capture their initial service secrets if needed for debugging.

 ## Troubleshooting